 Evidence of an etiological cause, which the DSM-IV uses to classify delirium as Delirium Due to a General Medical Condition, Substance-Induced Delirium, Delirium Due to Multiple Etiologies, or Delirium Not Otherwise Specified.

 Historically, two words were used to describe acutely confused patients.
 The Roman word delirium referred to an agitated and confused person (ie, hyperactive delirium).
 The Greek word lethargus was used to describe a quietly confused person (ie, hypoactive delirium).
 ICU patients commonly demonstrate both subtypes of delirium as they progress through different stages of their illness and therapy.
 In both subtypes, the patient's brain is not functioning normally.
 It therefore makes sense that the original derivation of delirium comes from the Latin word deliria, which literally means to “be out of your furrow.”
-For greater clarity and to avoid misuse of terms such as dementia and delirium, Table 82-1 lists basic definitions and ...
+For greater clarity and to avoid misuse of terms such as dementia and delirium, Table 82-1 lists basic ...